SolarLune/goaseprite/README.md

     // ParseJson returns an goaseprite.AsepriteFile, assuming it finds the JSON file player.Ase = goaseprite.ParseJson("assets/graphics/Player.json")

-    // AsepriteFile.ImagePath will be relative to the JSON file player.Texture = raylib.LoadTexture(player.Ase.ImagePath)
+    // AsepriteFile.ImagePath will be relative to the working directory player.Texture = raylib.LoadTexture(player.Ase.ImagePath)

     // Set up the texture rectangle for drawing the sprite